Networks-it-uc3m/L2S-M_dev/descriptors/README.md

 ### Testing the connectivity

-Once we have deployed the pods, let's add some IP addresses and make sure that we can connect with one another using our overlay.
+Once we have deployed the pods, let's add some IP addresses and make sure that we can connect with one another using the overlay.
 To do so, use the following commands to enter into the "ping" pod and check its interfaces:

 ```bash
 kubectl exec -it [POD_PING_NAME] -- /bin/sh